Dallas Felony DWI Defense Attorneys

 State jail felony is a lesser offense that results from driving with a minor under the age of 15 while drunk.
 The jail time will range from 180 days to 2 years, with a $10,000 fine.
 Drivers will have their licenses suspended or revoked.
 In addition, insurance rates will increase dramatically upon conviction.

-Whatever your charges, we have the skill to help you—schedule a free consultation today.
+Whatever your charges, our Dallas DWI lawyers have the skill to help you—schedule a free consultation today.